Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Quantization and renormalization of complex scalar and spin- fields

-Here we have simplifed the notation by omitting the superscript $x$ on $J_C$ and $J_Q$ since in this case the $t$ component of these vectors vanishes.
-When particle production occurs the electric field accelerates the produced particles creating a current which then reacts back on the electric field.
+Here we have simplified the notation by omitting the superscript $x$ on $J_C$ and $J_Q$ since in this case the $t$ component of these vectors vanishes.
+When particle production occurs the background electric field accelerates the produced particles creating a current which then reacts back on this electric field.
 In the semiclassical approximation this current is $\langle J_{Q} \rangle$.
 The net electric field $E(t)$ is then generated by both the classical current $J_{C}$ and the current from the created particles $\langle J_{Q} \rangle$.

-In this section we obtain the generic form of the finite, physical expression of $\langle J_Q \rangle$ for both scalar and fermion fields.
-This is nontrivial since the formal expression for the current is quadratic in the quantized field.
-This produces one of the well-know ultraviolet divergences that plague every quantum field theory.
+We now obtain the generic forms of the finite, physical expression of $\langle J_Q \rangle$ for both scalar and fermion fields.
+This is nontrivial since the formal expressions for the current are quadratic in the quantized fields.
 Here we will explain how the ultraviolet divergences can be tamed by using the so-called adiabatic regularization method.
-The method was originally proposed to obtain finite expectation values for the stress-energy tensors of scalar fields in expanding universes \cite{parker-fulling, Birrell78, Anderson-Parker} (see also \cite{parker-toms, birrell-davies} for scalar fields and \cite{rio1, rio2, rio3, ghosh1, ghosh2, BFNV} for fermion fields).
-The adiabatic method has been adapted to treat spatially homogeneous electric backgrounds~\cite{Cooper-Mottola89, CMRA, Kluger92}.
-The adiabatic regularization scheme for semiclassical electrodynamics was further generalized to cosmological spacetimes in \cite{FN, FNP, FNP2} and connected to the DeWitt-Schwinger proper-time expansion in~\cite{BNP20}.
-For completeness a brief account is given below.
+The method was originally proposed to obtain finite expectation values for the stress-energy tensors of scalar fields in expanding universes \cite{parker-fulling, Birrell78, Anderson-Parker} (see also Refs.~\cite{parker-toms, birrell-davies} for scalar fields and Refs.~\cite{rio1, rio2, rio3, ghosh1, ghosh2, BFNV} for fermion fields).
+The adiabatic method has been adapted to treat spatially homogeneous electric backgrounds in Refs.~\cite{Cooper-Mottola89, CMRA, Kluger92}, and it has been improved to make it consistent with gravity in Refs.~\cite{FN, FNP, FNP2} and connected to the DeWitt-Schwinger proper-time expansion in Ref.~\cite{BNP20}.
+Here we follow the procedure proposed in Ref.~\cite{FN, FNP, FNP2}.

-\subsection{Scalar Field}
+\subsubsection{Scalar field}